-- 1. Base scenario: in this case the Group considers a historical average availability and an expected dispatch based on projections of the demand for energy with a vegetative growth.
-Probability of occurrence: 80%. - 2.
-Pessimistic scenario: in this case the Group considers a historical average availability and a dispatch of a lower demand for energy than expected, as well as a lesser adjustment index of remuneration that impact on cash flows.
+- 3. Base scenario: in this case, the Company considers a historical average availability and an expected dispatch based on projections of the demand for energy with a vegetative growth.
+Probability of occurrence: 80%. - 4.
+Pessimistic scenario: in this case the Company considers a historical average availability and a dispatch of less than expected of the demand for energy.
 Probability of occurrence: 20%.

-In all scenarios a discount rate in dollars of approximately 10.10% was used, which contemplates the future scenarios.
+In all scenarios, a discount rate in US dollars of approximately 10.10% was used, which contemplates the future scenarios.